 Terry Hazen is the Governor’s Chair for environmental biotechnology and specializes in bioremediation and bioenergy.

-Louis Gross is professor of ecology and evolutionary biology and mathematics and director of the Institute for Environmental Modeling.
-His research focuses on computational and mathematical ecology.
+Louis Gross is professor of ecology and evolutionary biology and mathematics, director of the Institute for Environmental Modeling, and director of the National Institute for Mathematical and Biological Synthesis.

 Gary Sayler has more than twenty-five years of experience in multidisciplinary laboratory and field environmental research and biodegradation of organic pollutants.